Doctoral Training in Neurobiology

 Second Year Advisory Committee (Top)

 After joining a laboratory, the student must organize a Second Year Advisory Committee (SYAC) consisting of three faculty members and file a “Second Year Advisory Committee” form with the Director of Graduate Studies (DGS).
-At least one member of the SYAC must be a regular (i.e. tenure-line) faculty with primary appointment in Neurobiology and Anatomy (i.e. must not be Adjunct Faculty).
+At least one member of the SYAC must be a regular (i.e. tenure-line) faculty with primary appointment in Neurobiology (i.e. must not be Adjunct Faculty).
 This committee must meet within three months after the student joins the department and will advise the student on the program’s course requirements.
 Members of the SYAC may subsequently serve on the student’s qualifying examination and supervisory committees.

 Supervisory Committee and Meetings (Top)